ingolia-lab/yeast-crispri/docs/10-vectors.md

 ```

 After the guide library is cloned and amplified, barcodes are
-introduced in a second Gibson assembly reaction.
+introduced in a second Gibson-style assembly reaction.
 The library is
-digested with SphI, which leaves 3' overhangs that are not resected
+digested with SphI, leaving 3' overhangs that are not resected during
-during the Gibson assembly reaction.
-The barcodes are amplified from a
+the assembly reaction.
+The barcodes are amplified from a degenerate
-degenerate oligo template using primers that introduce the Illumina
+oligo template using primers that introduce the Illumina TruSeq Read 1
-TruSeq Read 1 primer site and a T7 RNA polymerase promoter.
+primer site and a T7 RNA polymerase promoter.

 ```
 pNTI661                                 …AGCTATCAGGCGCGCCACTTCACG/CATG/CTCAAGAGCTCGATCCGCAGGC…